soulshined/batch-powershell-scripts/downloads organizer/README.md

 It is recommended to create a Task Scheduler task to run this automatically at your discretion.
 [Tutorial below](#automate).
 Or if your comfortable with the sytax, a simple timed loop and adding the script to your startup folder would suffice.

-The included invisible script, simply runs the script without populating a console window as to not distrupt your workflow
+The included invisible.vbs script simply runs the script without populating a console window as to not distrupt your workflow

 ## Usage